nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 - **Tags**:
 - #dialogue
-- #mystery

 - #conflict

-“Maybe,” Talon replied.
+- **Content**: “Maybe,” Talon replied.
 “But it’s like piecing together a shattered mirror.
 Every part reflects something, but none of it makes a whole picture.”

-**Notes:** Highlights Talon’s frustration and the fragmented nature of the clues.
+- **Notes**: Highlights Talon’s frustration and the fragmented nature of the clues.

 ## P10

 - **Tags**:
 - #dialogue
-- #groupdynamics
 - #conflict

-Sari frowned.
+- **Content**: Sari frowned.
 “We don’t have time for puzzles.
 If Dominic’s journal doesn’t tell us where to go next, we’re wasting time here.”

-**Notes:** Adds urgency to Sari’s perspective, pushing against Talon’s methodical approach.
+- **Notes**: Adds urgency to Sari’s perspective, pushing against Talon’s methodical approach.

 ## P11